Performance considerations

 Leverage Parallelism

-Datashare offer --parallelism and --parserParallelism options to enhance processing speed.
+Datashare offers --parallelism and --parserParallelism options to enhance processing speed.

 Example (for g4dn.8xlarge with 32 CPUs):